Take a journey through more than 500 years of scientific inquiry into the material world.

-What do a flip-flop, an ice-cube tray, a soda bottle, and a lightbulb have in common?
-Check out the interactive Object Explorer and find out!
+What do a flip-flop, an ice-cube tray, a soda bottle, and a light bulb have in common?
+Check out our interactive Object Explorer and find out!

 Wherever you are right now, chances are you are near something with a surprising—and hidden—science story.
-The Object Explorer asks you to look closer at everyday objects, such as a rubber flip-flop, a frozen ice cube, a plastic soda bottle, or an LED lightbulb.
+The Object Explorer asks you to look closer at everyday objects, such as a rubber flip-flop, a frozen ice cube, a plastic soda bottle, or an LED light bulb.
 These ordinary things are made of extraordinary materials, which have come to shape contemporary life.
-Place an object on the interactive table and unlock stories of the object’s history and the sometimes miraculous, sometimes menacing materials it is made of.
+Place an object on the interactive table and unlock stories of the object’s history and the sometimes miraculous, sometimes menacing materials it’s made of.

 TIP: Click the “1” and “2” at the lower right to move between floors.